Everyone can feel that something in the world is colder than it should be.

 The Collapse

 Whatever one makes of the full background of angelic rebellion, the pattern is consistently associated with pride, self-exaltation, and refusal of creaturely place.
+The tradition has long read Isaiah 14 and Ezekiel 28 — oracles against earthly kings — as reflecting the pattern of this angelic rebellion: exaltation, beauty, pride, and catastrophic fall.

-And there was more.
-He looked at what God gave to humanity.
+Some readings of the tradition go further: he looked at what God gave to humanity.
 The image.
 The resemblance.
 The capacity to create, to love, to choose.
 And he coveted it.

+If that reading holds, the pattern has two axes.
+He broke the vertical by consuming the light.
 He broke the horizontal by envying what God gave to others.

 The Ten Commandments later name this pattern in explicit form.